RagtagOpen/nomad/README.md

 #### On requirements

-If `requirements.txt` changes, a `docker-compose build` will reinstall all Python dependencies
+If `Pipfile` changes, a `docker-compose build` will reinstall all Python dependencies

 #### Accessing the DB